Cortinarius anomalus: Description

 The gills are moderately crowded, about 4 mm wide when mature, thin, and whitish-blue, grayish-blue or pale lilac when young.
 As the mushroom matures, the gill color rapidly fades and soon becomes brown, then a rusty-clay color, without any trace of the blue characteristic of young specimens.
 The gill attachment to the stem is adnate (fused to the stem) and emarginate (notched).
 The edge of the gills is pale, and the edge ranges from finely denticulate (with a very finely toothed margin) to straight.

 The stem is 6–8 cm long and 0.5–0.8 cm thick, cylindrical above, slightly club-shaped below, and usually somewhat curved.
 It is initially very fibrillose, later silvery shiny and wavy, violet or grayish violet at the apex when young, more gray or grayish-brown at the base.
 The violet coloring soon disappears and then the stem is whitish or pale clay brownish and silkily fibrillose.
 Beneath the cap there is a golden yellow ring-like region.
 On the rest of the stem there are sometimes remnants of the partial veil as yellowish-saffron hairy tufts, which form incomplete rings or scattered minute scales.
 The cortina (a cobweb-like partial veil consisting of silky fibrils) is thick, whitish, and lasts only a short time.

 The flesh in the cap is thin, rarely thicker than 0.5 cm, whitish to pale violet or pale lilac in the upper part of the stem when young, but soon fading, grayish-white in the lower part of the stem.
 Its smell is faintly fruity, and its taste mild.
 It is considered inedible.

 The spore deposit is rusty-brown.
 The spores are spherical to egg-shaped, with a distinct apiculus (the part of a spore which attaches to the sterigmata at the end of a basidium), finely verrucose, 5.7–9 by 7–8.5 μm.
 The basidia (spore-bearing cells) are four-spored and measure 30–40 by 8–9 μm.

 Similar species

 Cortinarius alboviolaceus is silvery-white to gray-violet when young and has a thick, white fibrillose veil, a bulkier stem, and elliptical spores.
 C. caninus has a browner cap when young, with more developed veil remnants, which are also browner.
+Laccaria ochropurpurea has a white spore print.

-Distribution and habitat
+Habitat and distribution

 Cortinarius anomalus is a common species in deciduous, mixed, or more rarely coniferous woods.
-The fruit bodies appear late in the summer and autumn throughout the temperate zone of the northern hemisphere.
+The fruit bodies appear late in the summer and autumn throughout the temperate zone of the Northern Hemisphere.